golang-leipzig/golang-leipzig.github.io/content/posts/meetup-3-wrapup.md

 {{% h2 %}}From Go to Cloud to Linux{{% /h2 %}}

-Clouds and cloud native technologies would be nothing without Linux.
+Clouds and Cloud-Native technologies would be nothing without Linux.
 The [Linux Meetup Leipzig](https://www.meetup.com/Linux-Meetup-Leipzig/) hosts interesting talks, e.g. a series on container technologies (by [Sascha Grunert](https://github.com/saschagrunert)) or on [tunnels and